open-formulieren/open-forms/docs/developers/backend/core/formio.rst

 This logic can be implemented in the :meth:`openforms.formio.registry.BasePlugin.pre_registration_hook`.

-This method is called for all components during the :meth:`openforms.submissions.tasks.on_post_submission_event` proces, between the pre-pregistration and registration steps, so the submission reference ID is already generated and can be used.
+This method is called for all components during the :meth:`openforms.submissions.tasks.on_post_submission_event` process, between the pre-pregistration and registration steps, so the submission reference ID is already generated and can be used.

 For an example of a custom field type, see :class:`openforms.formio.components.custom.CustomerProfile`.